 - What is the process they use?

-- How do they determine whether they too want to work with you?
+- How do they determine whether they want to work with a client?

 - What does a successful client relationship look like?

 - How does a client get the most out of them?